micmejia/bible-dump/NKJV/Genesis/Gen 21.md

 And he said, "You will take _these_ seven ewe lambs from my hand, that they may be my witness that I have dug this well."

 ###### 31
-Therefore he called that place [^i]Beersheba, because the two of them swore an oath there.
+Therefore he called that place Beersheba, because the two of them swore an oath there.

 ###### 32
 Thus they made a covenant at Beersheba.
 So Abimelech rose with Phichol, the commander of his army, and they returned to the land of the Philistines.